UPCnet/switchmed.documentation/website/manual.rst

  **HEADER**
   The header is generated automatically.
-  The editor can modify the three pages that holds: About / Contact / Media All this content is in the folder: /root/shared/
+  The editor can modify the three pages involved: About / Contact / Media All this content is located in folder: */shared/* Now, in this table, you can see all the links related to this contents:
-  You can edit directly with this links:

 	+-----------+-----------------------------------------------------------+